ibm-cloud-docs/vpc/pps-verify.md

 You can verify connectivity to a Private Path service by using SSH to log into a virtual server instance running in the VPC containing the endpoint gateway.
 Then, initiate traffic to the VPE service endpoint or private IP.

-## Verifying connectivity to a Private Path service in the UI
+## Verifying connectivity to a Private Path service in the console
 {: #pps-ui-verify-private-path-service}
 {: ui}